-The students will be working in groups of five to 20 at 16 different sites from 9:30 a.m. to approximately 11:30 a.m.
-Projects are scheduled throughout the Holland and Zeeland area and will range from deep cleaning and organizing at the Community Kitchen, to farm work at Renew Therapeutic Riding Center, to bundling diapers with Nestlings Diaper Bank, to groundskeeping and cleaning at many different organizations.
+The students will be working in groups of five to 20 at 18 different sites from 9:30 a.m. to approximately 11:30 a.m.
+Projects are scheduled throughout the Holland and Zeeland area and will range from creating enrichment toys for animals at Harbor Humane Society, to serving meals at the Community Kitchen, to cleaning and light construction at the Critter Barn’s New Farm, to bundling diapers with Nestlings Diaper Bank, to groundskeeping and cleaning at many different organizations.

 “Time to Serve,” which began in the fall of 2000, is designed to help new students learn about service while helping and getting to know their community and becoming better acquainted with one another.